 Over 90% of hiring managers consider software certifications to be an important hiring criterion.
 Adobe certification is recognized as an industry-leading assessment that provides proof of proficiency in a particular tool.
 ACA certification confirms that you're capable of leveraging widely-used Creative Cloud applications at a professional level.

 ACA exams are specifically designed to reflect how professionals use Adobe software in the real world.
-Certification tells potential employers or clients that you have thorough technical expertise and you're ready to put your skills to work for them.
+Certification tells potential employers or clients that you have the thorough technical expertise and you're ready to put your skills to work for them.

 Aside from giving you a direct competitive advantage, earning your ACA certification will help you gain confidence in your skills and help you learn how to handle work tasks efficiently.